juntang1129/juntang1129.github.io/_pages/cv.md

   </div>
 </div>
 <div style="margin-top: -0.7em;"></div>
-- Helped student residents with academic and personal issues, catalyzed an engaging community.
-- Handled 50+ incidents; served 3 years.
+- Assisted student residents with academic and personal issues; fostered an engaging community; handled 50+ incidents; served for 3 years.
-- Wrote a Python script scraping Reddit images and resident roster for automatic door decoration creation, used by peer RAs.
+- Developed a Python script to scrape Reddit images and the resident roster for automatic door decoration creation, which was used by fellow RAs.

 <div style="display: flex; justify-content: space-between;">
   <div>